Delavalom/monoripify/README.md

 # Railway
 NEXT_PUBLIC_RAILWAY_TOKEN=

+# URl
+LOGS_API_URL=
 ```

-Setting up the **NEXTAUTH_URL** is crucial since this is the URL that is used by the Github actions to send the logs data.
+Setting up the **LOGS_API_URL** is crucial since this is the URL that is used by the Github actions to send the logs data.
 With this variable the Github Action workflow will fail.
 In a development environment to recieve this logs you should set up a funnel, I use [Ngrok](https://ngrok.com/).

 PS: I'm looking for ways to not rely on third-party services such as *Pusher*.
 If you have any recommendations for **alternative open source solutions**, I would greatly appreciate your suggestions.
 Thank you in advance for your input and recommendations.